-In a nice spot overlooking Nassau Harbour on the island’s southern shore, Warwick Paradise Island, Bahamas is an upscale adults-only all-inclusive (16+) that, with 250 rooms, is smaller, more intimate and more manageable than other local resorts.
+In a nice spot overlooking Nassau Harbour on the island’s southern shore, Warwick Paradise Island, Bahamas is an upscale adults-only all-inclusive (16+) that, with 250 rooms, is smaller, more intimate, and more manageable than other local resorts.

-Facilities include a large pool complex, a nice clean stretch of beach, fitness center, spa facilities, tennis and basketball courts, and seven dining and drinking venues.
+Facilities include a large pool complex, a nice clean stretch of beach, a fitness center, spa facilities, tennis and basketball courts, and seven dining and drinking venues.

 The atmosphere is laid back and relatively mature.
 It’s not so much a party resort but like all good all-inclusives it can in its own way be lively and fun.

 There aren’t a lot of room categories at Warwick so choosing is a relatively easy task.
 The standard rooms are double or twin, around 300 sq. ft., and have a view of either Nassau Harbour, the land (of the island), or the sea.

 The Water View and Island View Rooms lack balconies for some reason though they do have floor-to-ceiling windows and the views can be very good.